On Koszul duality for Kac-Moody groups: Monodromic categories

 Similarly, the convolution action of $\scM$ on $\scM_\Theta$ extends to an action of the monoidal category $(\hsM,\conv{U})$ on $\hsM_\Theta$.
 Using similar convolution diagrams, we can define a right convolution $\conv{B}$ of $\scE$ on $\scD=D^b_{m}(U\backslash\Fl)$; we can also define a left convolution $\conv{U}$ of $\hsM$ on $\scD$.

 \begin{lemma} Suppose $w_1,w_2\in W$ and $\ell(w_1w_2)=\ell(w_1)+\ell(w_2)$, then

-Moreover, the object $\tdel$ is the unit object in the monoidal category $\hsM$. \end{lemma} \begin{proof} Here we only give the proof of $\tdel\conv{U}\calF\cong\calF$, the rest is either similar or easier.
+Moreover, the object $\tdel$ is the unit object in the monoidal category $\hsM$. \end{lemma} \begin{proof} Here we only give the proof of $\tdel\conv{U}\calF\cong\calF$, the rest is either similar (and parallel to Lemma \ref{l:convIst}).
 The relevant convolution diagram becomes simply the left action map $a:H\times\tilFl\to\tilFl$.
 Therefore

 By Lemma \ref{l:actionF}, we have $a_!(\tcL\boxtimes\calF)[2r](r)\cong\calF$. \end{proof}

 \begin{prop} For \fm tilting sheaves $\tcT_1,\tcT_2\in\hsP$, the convolution $\tcT_1\conv{U}\tcT_2$ is also a \fm tilting sheaf. \end{prop} \begin{proof} By Lemma \ref{l:pitilt}, it is enough to check that $\calT:=\piddag(\tcT_1\conv{U}\tcT_2)\cong\tcT_1\conv{U}\piddag\tcT_2$ is a tilting sheaf on $\Fl$.
 Observe that